openSUSE/packages-i18n/README.md

 This repository is set up for migrating package translations from good old svn.opensuse.org instance to the new and shiny Weblate instance at _l10n.opensuse.org_

 All the scripts (see 50-tools/) used to split the main repo descriptions file into gettext messages and preparing the *.pot files for translators (see 50-pot/) will be hosted here as well as translations themselves, which can be made with or without Weblate's help.

+Calling "make" in the top directory is what you need in most cases.
+It generates metadata for Tumbleweed.

+For some reason, rpm-groups.pot is not translated here, but in yast-translations.
+Call tools/rpm-groups-pot-update.sh from yast-translations repository to get it into the final location.